-- Carry them close to your person. - Carry them in a container, bag, or box. - Ensure that no consumer names are visible. - Ensure that no records are left unattended. - Do not leave documents exposed within your vehicle - leave them in the trunk if possible, or covered on the floor.
+- Carry them close to your person.

+- Carry them in a container, bag, or box.

+- Ensure that no consumer names are visible.

+- Ensure that no records are left unattended.

+- Do not leave documents exposed within your vehicle leave them in the trunk if possible.